-2022 Activity and Outputs 2021 Activity and Outputs In 2022 we increased our engagement with supporters who have confirmed bequests in their wills, through written and phone communication.
-Significant private grant funding was received towards overseas projects over three years (This income in advance is reflected in our Statement of Financial Position.
-The portion already sent to overseas projects 2021 supporter engagement forced to be less face-to- face due to COVID-19 lockdowns. in 2022 has been included in Major Donor income).
-Visits conducted to over 10 cities, including to churches, pastors, current and potential supporters and Trusts.
-Visits conducted to 6 cities, to churches, pastors, current and potential supporters.
-Supporter communications were strengthened, including a new newsletter to eye care supporters, virtual meetings to give our supporters up-to-date reports on programmes, and a re-designed website.
-Donor communications included a good response from donors to transition from cheques to other modes of giving.
-We also increased level of thank you cards/calls to donors, including for gifts in wills.
+- Increased our engagement with supporters who have confirmed bequests in their wills, through written and phone communication. - Significant private grant funding was received towards overseas projects over three years.
+(This income in advance is reflected in our Statement of Financial Position.
+The portion already sent to overseas projects in 2022 has been included in Major Donor income). - Visits conducted to over 10 cities, including to churches, pastors, current and potential supporters and Trusts. - Supporter communications were strengthened, including a new newsletter to eye care supporters, virtual meetings to give our supporters up-to-date reports on programmes, and a re-designed website.